How Do the Eyes Work?

 The ciliary body is a ring-shaped tissue found behind the iris.
 It attaches to the lens through the zonular fibers (fibers of Zinn).

-The ciliary body holds and regulates the movement of the eye lens, hence keeping the lens shape intact.
+The ciliary body holds and regulates the eye lens's movement, keeping the lens shape intact.

 This structure is also involved in the production of aqueous humor.

 The optic nerve is a bundle of about 1.2 million nerve fibers that transmit visual information to the central nervous system (brain).7

 There is one nerve per eye connecting each eye to the brain.
 Vision loss may occur if any of the nerves are damaged.

 However, the consequences of optic nerve damage depend on the extent of the damage.

 The optic disc is where the axons of retinal ganglion cells join together and mark the beginning of the optic nerve (second cranial nerve).

 The optic disc also serves as the entrance site for major blood vessels that nourish the retina.

 In the average person, the optic disc carries about 1.2 million nerve fibers from the retina to the brain.